 Again he stood behind the Indigo Farms seafood truck and felt something tickle his scalp, a fish-shaped pennant.
 One night two couples stood in a driveway between Oddfellas and the adjacent building to get out of the cold.
-Randall ostentatiously warned his group, “Get going so we don’t get mugged”; as the bystanders chuckled, one called out, “Wanna buy a gold watch?”
-Elsewhere in town, when I encountered Wanda (of the Post Office), she was leaning over to hand a child two dollar bills from her purse.
+Randall ostentatiously warned his group to “Get going so we don’t get mugged”; as the bystanders chuckled, one called out, “Wanna buy a gold watch?”
+Elsewhere in town, when I encountered Wanda, she was leaning over to hand a child two dollar-bills from her purse.
 When I complained about unfair treatment, she dropped a quarter and a penny in my shirt pocket.

-Clerks at the West End Market and gas station are as friendly as they are free of uniforms.
-(In a later year, the two clerks wore identical tie-dyed T-shirts one Wednesday and we all laughed at a discussion about “Who told whom to wear it?”
+Two clerks at the West End Market once wore identical tie-dyed T-shirts we all laughed at the question “Who told whom to wear it?”
 One day I informed a clerk that my candy bar was medicine–to combat the frigid air.
 As I left she said cheerily, “Be careful, that medicine could have side effects.”
 Another time I chatted with the Chief Deputy of the Floyd County Sheriff’s Office and a member of the Floyd Town Council.
 “Mr. Turner,” I asked, “is that the same toothpick you had a week ago?”
 “No,” he chuckled, “these help me pass the time, keep me from getting bored.”
 “Better than a cigarette,” I declared.”
 “Unless you swallow it.”

 One day near the pumps I chatted with the man who was emptying gasoline from his long, silver silo to underground storage.
 I told him about the 1200 tanker that had chased and passed me one night.
 Does he drive Rt.
 8 up from Stuart?
 “No…that road’s not big enough for a car!
 I tried it once.
 Those blind curves—you could tip over.”